redFrik/udk09-Bits_and_Pieces/udk130516/README.md

 * (led 5mm)
 * (1kohm resistor)

-This will also work with atmega328 and most of the tiny avr chips as well.
+Advanced: This will also work with atmega328 and most of the tiny avr chips as well.
 But you will need to modify some things.
 See links below for more info.

 //--preparation for burning bootloader
 --------------------------------------